 Astronomy

-My research as a graduate student has focused on young, low-mass stars, ranging from how they change on timescales of minutes to years, to how their disk masses are distributed in star-forming regions.
+My research as a graduate student focused on young, low-mass stars, ranging from how they change on timescales of minutes to years, to how their disk masses are distributed in star-forming regions.

 I couldn't have carried out this work without the help and guidance of my many great colleagues, both past and present: Catherine Espaillat (my advisor), Enrique Macias, Connor Robinson, Sierra Grant, Anneliese Rilinger, Thanawuth Thanathibodee, and Caeley Pittman, and Nuria Calvet.
 Check out their great works for more interesting science.